svvlcrkt/Sidebar-Example/README.md

 Now I am learning <b>JavaScript</b> and I am trying to make a project with the help of the video.
 This video is located under "Used Resources".
 This is my 5th project in this series.
 In addition, I am learning <b>jQuery</b>.
 I am uploading both <b>JavaScript</b> and <b>jQuery</b> files to the project files.*<br><br>
 *<b>Finally;</b>
-you can also acces my [1st project](https://github.com/svvlcrkt/Simple-Color-Flipper), [2nd project](https://github.com/svvlcrkt/Counter-Example) and [3rd project](https://github.com/svvlcrkt/Reviews-Example) and [4th project](https://github.com/svvlcrkt/Responsive-Navbar-Example) files*.
+you can also acces my [1st project](https://github.com/svvlcrkt/Simple-Color-Flipper), [2nd project](https://github.com/svvlcrkt/Counter-Example), [3rd project](https://github.com/svvlcrkt/Reviews-Example) and [4th project](https://github.com/svvlcrkt/Responsive-Navbar-Example) files*.

 ## *Online demo:*
 *https://sidebar-example.netlify.app/*